kokoro-aya/kokoro-aya/README.md

 - Appealed by the elegance of Haskell and the theories behind it, and I'm going to have a look on Category and Compiling after my school stuff is finished. -
 </p>
 <p align="center">
-- If everything goes well ... -
+- If everything goes well ...
+Looking for some Java for extra -
 </p>
 <p align="center">
 - Busy on a home made DSL compiler ... and a game -